Embedded subscriber sign up forms are a tool used for converting new readers into subscribers of your email list.

-Let’s dive into how to set up and use locked content!
+Let’s dive into how to set up and use embedded subscriber sign up forms.

-Locked content forms are customizable to your brand.
-You are able to edit the font, copy and colors of the locked content form by clicking the ‘Customize Locked Form’ button in the Subscribers section of the Matcha app.
+Subscriber sign up forms are customizable to your brand.
+You can edit the font, copy and colors of the locked content form by clicking the ‘Customize Locked Form’ button in the Subscribers section of the Matcha app.

-Every change you make to the form will be visible in the preview pane.
+Every change you make to the form will be visible in the preview pane as you edit.

 Select How to Export Subscribers

-When customizing the locked content form, you can select to automatically add new subscribers to your ESP using our Mailchimp or Klaviyo integrations.
+Once you've completed customizing your form and clicked "Continue," you can select to automatically add new subscribers to your ESP using our Mailchimp or Klaviyo integrations.

-You can also manually export your subscribers using the ‘Export’ button in the Subscribers section at any time.
+If you're not using Mailchimp or Klaviyo, you can manually export your subscribers using the ‘Export’ button in the Subscribers section at any time.
 This will download all the emails and subscriber data as a CSV, which can then be uploaded to your ESP.

-Whichever method you choose, we recommend that you create a separate list for Matcha subscribers in your ESP so that you can nurture them.
-Learn more about our segmenting best practices.
+Whichever method you choose, we recommend that you create a separate list for Matcha subscribers in your ESP so that you can nurture them down your buyer's funnel with segmented emails.

-When an article has a high level of engagement and read-time, you should consider locking it to convert readers into subscribers.
+When an article has a high level of engagement and read-time, you should consider embedding a sign up form to convert your readers into subscribers.
+Here are the steps for adding a form to an existing licensed or original article.

 - View your published articles in My Content.